Starlink: Battle for Atlas review-in-progress — Toys-to-life with toys that are fun

 Check out our Reviews Vault for past game reviews.

 Starlink: Battle for Atlas is from Ubisoft’s Toronto studio and hits retail October 16 for the Nintendo Switch.
 GamesBeat didn’t get the game until Friday, so I didn’t have time to do a proper review.
-These are my impressions after four days and nights with Starlink and its starships, and my kids going nuts of these fun toys.
+These are my impressions after four days and nights with Starlink and its starships, and my kids going nuts for these fun toys.

 What You’ll Like